austinmama/vsrx/vsrx-upgrade-unsupported.md

 # Unsupported upgrades
 {: #unsupported-upgrade}

-Early deployments of 1G vSRX 15.1 and 18.4 Gateway’s leveraged a networking design based on Linux Bridging.
-Newer 1G deployment’s leverage a networking design based on SR-IOV.
-Details on these differences can be found here.
+Early deployments of 1G vSRX 15.1 and 18.4 gateways leveraged a networking design based on Linux Bridging.
+Newer 1G deployments leverage a networking design based on SR-IOV.
+Refer to [Understanding the vSRX default configuration](/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration) for more information.

-Early 1G deployment’s generally used an Intel 1270v6 4-Core Sky-Lake based processor.
+Early 1G deployments generally used an Intel 1270v6 4-Core Sky-Lake based processor.
 This processor does not support SR-IOV.
-Newer vSRX version’s such as 19.4 require the SR-IOV networking design.
-Therefore, vSRX version upgrades are not supported for deployment’s based on this 1270v6 processor.
+Newer vSRX versions, such as 19.4, require the SR-IOV networking design.
+Therefore, vSRX version upgrades are not supported for deployments based on this 1270v6 processor.

-To upgrade to a newer vSRX version such as 19.4, a new vSRX order must be placed.
-Once completed, to migrate the configuration from the old design to the new design some manual configuration changes must also be applied to the new vSRX.
-Guidance on this process can be found here.
+To upgrade to a newer vSRX version, such as 19.4, you must place a new vSRX order.
+Once completed, you can migrate the configuration from the old design to the new, but some manual configuration changes must also be applied to the new vSRX.
+For guidance on this process, refer to [Migrating legacy configurations to the current vSRX architecture](/docs/vsrx?topic=vsrx-migrating-config).